mitmedialab/virtualize/README.md

 Activated shells will show their activation status in a line right above your prompt:

 ```
-[my-awsome-project]
+[my-awesome-project]
 $
 ```

 You can type `unactivate` to disable the activation, or you can just close your shell and open a new one.

 The `install.sh` script is meant to be used as a first step after a fresh `git clone` of your project.
-It installs the virtualize submodule(s) and sets them up.
+It installs the virtualize tool submodules you have added and sets them up.
 It is a starting template file and you can modify it to do any additional setup for your project.

-Now that you have `virtualize` installed, and have actiavted it, you can add one or more of the supported virtualize tools.
+Once you have `virtualize` installed (and have activated it with `source ./activate`) you can add one or more of the supported virtualize tools.

 For example, here is how to add node:
 ```
 virtualize add node
-git commit -m "added virtualize-node
+git commit -m "added virtualize-node"
 ```

 When you add a new tool, you will need to reactivate to get the new tool into your shell: